irztu59178703LindseyWinters/yui/README.md

 Updated README with new instructions - 984
 Updated dependencies to latest versions - build 788 Refactored code for better maintainability
+Updated README with new instructions - update 25